Bruno Fernandes: 2019–2020: Europa League top scorer

-On 29 January 2020, English club Manchester United confirmed they had reached an agreement with Sporting for the transfer of Fernandes for a fee reportedly worth up to €80 million (£67.6 million), subject to the player passing a medical and agreeing personal terms.
-The transfer was officially completed the following day, for an initial fee of around €55 million (£47 million), plus up to €25 million (£21 million) in add-ons and 10% of the profits should United ever sell Fernandes.
+On 29 January 2020, English club Manchester United confirmed they had reached an agreement with Sporting to sign Fernandes for a fee reportedly worth up to €80 million (£67.6 million), subject to him passing a medical and agreeing personal terms.
+The transfer was officially completed the following day, for an initial fee of around €55 million (£47 million), plus up to €25 million (£21 million) in add-ons and 10% of the profits of a future sale.
 Fernandes signed a five-and-a-half-year contract.

-He made his debut on 1 February, playing the full 90 minutes of a goalless draw at home to Wolverhampton Wanderers.
-In Manchester United's 2–0 away win over Chelsea on 17 February, he provided an assist for the second goal, a header from Harry Maguire.
-Fernandes came on as a late substitute for Manchester United against Club Brugge in a 1–1 draw on his European debut for the club.
-He scored his first goal for Manchester United against Watford on 23 February, converting from the penalty spot in an eventual 3–0 victory at Old Trafford, a match in which he also provided an assist for the third goal scored by Mason Greenwood.
+He made his debut on 1 February, playing the full 90 minutes of a goalless home draw to Wolverhampton Wanderers.
+In United's 2–0 away win over Chelsea on 17 February, he provided an assist for the second goal, a header from Harry Maguire.
+Fernandes came on as a late substitute against Club Brugge in a 1–1 draw on his European debut for the club.
+He scored his first United goal against Watford on 23 February, converting from the penalty spot in a 3–0 victory at Old Trafford, a match in which he also provided an assist for the third goal scored by Mason Greenwood.
 His first European goal for the club came in the second leg of their UEFA Europa League round of 32 tie against Club Brugge at Old Trafford, in which he scored a penalty, helping them to a 5–0 victory.
 On 16 March, Fernandes was voted as the Premier League Player of the Month for February.

 On 30 June, Fernandes scored his first brace for the club in a 3–0 win over Brighton & Hove Albion.
 For his performances in June, he won multiple club and Premier League awards, including Premier League Player of the Month and Goal of the Month, becoming the first player to win both awards concurrently in Premier League history.
 He also became the first Manchester United player to win back to back Premier League Player of the Month awards since Cristiano Ronaldo in the 2006–07 season.
 In September, Fernandes was named as the winner of Manchester United's Sir Matt Busby Player of the Year award, given to the club's best player from the previous season.